gohandle/htmltools/README.md

 - [x] SHOULD add a rbsess that does session saving (JIT?), CSRF and flash functionality (middleware, based)
 - [x] SHOULD add an rbasset that has helpers for serving assets with cache busting/hashes.
 And contains a static filesystem http.handler that can be included in the handler (middleware).
 Maybe allow decoding of session as well.
 - [x] SHOULD add a package for form binding, possibly with middleware that does it based on content-type.
 Use fx group functionality to allow configuration of arbitrary binding logic
-- [ ] SHOULD extend the view package to support wider rendering, maybe middleware that looks at accept language and injects a request scoped render looking at accept headers.
+- [x] SHOULD extend the view package to support wider rendering, maybe middleware that looks at accept language and injects a request scoped render looking at accept headers.
 Configuration through fx's group feature to configure supported response renderings.
+- [ ] SHOULD have a package holds the routing/url generation helper.
 - [ ] COULD add struct based validation package
 - [ ] COULD add a package rbsql for sql connections for di
-- [ ] SHOULD have a package holds the routing/url generation helper.
 - [ ] COULD develop a formatter that formats html with go templating
 - [ ] COULD develop a html validator that uses the checks if the html is valid
 - [ ] COULD add a package that helps with bundling and compiling using esbuild.
 Build on embed
+- [ ] COULD create a type that represents a framework context and can be embedded in page types